Applicability

-This topic describes how to use SQLAlchemy to connect to OceanBase Database and perform basic database operations, including table creation, data insertion, data updating, and data querying.
+This topic describes how to use SQLAlchemy to connect to OceanBase Database and perform basic database operations, such as creating tables, inserting data, updating data, and querying data.

 Prerequisites